-1. Wound Care:

-- If you stay in the hospital overnight, the dressing will be removed the following morning by Dr. O'Neill or his team.
+- 1. Wound Care: - If you stay in the hospital overnight, the dressing will be removed the following morning by Dr. O'Neill or his team.
 If you went home after surgery, you may remove your dressing the morning following surgery.
 If there is some drainage, place a clean and dry dressing over the incision (gauze and tape).
-If there is no drainage, you may leave the incision uncovered and open to air without a dressing on. - If you have skin glue over your incision site, this will dissolve by itself with time. - Please do not put any ointments or antimicrobial solutions over the incision or skin glue. - If you notice continued or worsening drainage, significant redness, swelling or increased pain at the incision site, please call the office.
+If there is no drainage, you may leave the incision uncovered and open to air without a dressing on. - If you have skin glue over your incision site, this will dissolve by itself with time. - Please do not put any ointments or antimicrobial solutions over the incision or skin glue. - If you notice continued or worsening drainage, significant redness, swelling or increased pain at the incision site, please call the office. - 2.
+Showering: - If the incision is no longer draining fluid, you make take a shower after five days from your operation. - There is no need to cover the incision. - You may use soap and water to clean the incision, then gently dry off the incision and leave it open to air. - Please make sure incision is completely dry after showering. - Do not take a bath or get into a pool for six weeks after surgery or until the incision is closed and well healed. - 3.
+Medications: - Narcotics: Depending on the surgery and the amount of pain you are having, Dr. O'Neill will prescribe pain medications for you.
+The most common medications are Percocet/Oxycodone, Norco/Hydrocodone, and Tylenol #3.
+If you need refills on these pain medications, please call five business days in advance to allow time to fill these medications.
+These cannot be "called in" and need to be given to you on a written script.

-2. Showering:

-- You may take a shower on the day after surgery. - There is no need to cover the incision. - You may use soap and water to clean the incision, then gently dry off the incision and leave it open to air. - Please make sure incision is completely dry after showering. - Do not take a bath or get into a pool for six weeks after surgery.